Dai Dark: Setting

 Taking place in outer space, which is divided between a "Regular Realm" and a "Dark Realm".
-The regular world is inhabited by two races: Aliens (also translated as "Spacelings"), who're any type of organic humanoid; and Robos, a mix of mechanical humanoids and remote-controlled puppets.
+The regular world is inhabited by two races: Aliens (also translated as 'Spacelings'), who are any type of organic humanoid; and Robos, a mix of mechanical humanoids and remote-controlled puppets.
 Regular Space is occupied by both neutral and hostile ships, with neutral ships often sustaining themselves by carrying and selling cargo under threat of attack from hostile bandit ships; the remnants of bandit attacks, plundered and destroyed ships drifting through space, commonly litter certain routes.
 Neutral ships include Great Trees, children's school ships run by Solar Mass' automated light-powered robots, and the Maltekya, merchant ships staffed by lobotomized remote-controlled aliens that avoid attacks by self-destructing with little provocation.

-The closest sense of order or lawfulness is the theocratic dictatorship, The Solar Mass (also translated as "Photosfere"), a series of ancient religious sects based around light magic and rumored to stem from a mysterious location named Zora.
+The closest sense of order or lawfulness is the theocratic dictatorship, the Solar Mass (also translated as 'Photosfere'), a series of ancient religious sects based around light magic and rumored to stem from a mysterious location named Zora.
 While all followers of the religion are dedicated to researching light magic and combating darkness, the faith has splintered into multiple competing sub-sects like The Light Head, who all ultimately serve their own interests.
 The church's higher-ranking members have managed to extend their lives to the point of being multiple centuries old, essentially living in a state of undeath through light magic and cybernetics powered by it.
 The church is also responsible for running multiple educational colonies for children, protected and maintained entirely by automated light-powered robots.

 Meanwhile, the Dark Realm (or the "World of Darkness") is only accessible to dark beings and must be reached by passing through a black hole or equally lightless area.
-Dark races include dark aliens, hollow but sentient entities dubbed "Packages" and other dark creatures of varying intelligence, some of whom possess unique powers.
+Dark races include dark aliens, hollow but sentient entities dubbed 'Packages' and other dark creatures of varying intelligence, some of whom possess unique powers.
 The World of Darkness is completely non-visible to regular beings as even light cannot exist within it, resulting in the followers of Light fearing and hunting dark beings, labeling them as Daemons.
 Regular entities are unable to tolerate the Dark Realms, which physically and mentally warps them into shadow creatures.
 The Dark Realm contains unusual technologies, including Skin of Darkness robes which use shadows to protect the wearer, and Dark Cores that can provide power and life to ship entities.
 A common currency with merchants of Darkness is alien bones, which can be traded for dark magic and dark supplies.